 Linux keeps loadable modules separate from the core kernel image and tracks them in /proc/modules.
-The lsmod command formats that live module table, including each module's size and current Used by count, while modprobe –remove asks kmod to remove a module through its normal dependency rules and dependency metadata.
+The lsmod command formats that live module table, including each module's size and current Used by count, while modprobe --remove asks kmod to remove a module through its dependency rules and module dependency database.

-Unloading a module usually requires sudo, and it works only when nothing is still holding the module in use.
-Storage, network, graphics, and virtualization drivers can drop live services or access paths when removed, and some features are built directly into the running kernel instead of shipped as removable modules, so confirm the correct module name and plan the change during a safe maintenance window before unloading anything critical.
+Unloading a module requires administrative privileges on ordinary systems, and it works only when nothing is still holding the module in use.
+Storage, network, graphics, and virtualization drivers can drop live services or access paths when removed, and some features are built directly into the running kernel instead of shipped as removable modules, so confirm the target module name and plan the change during a safe maintenance window before unloading anything critical.

 Steps to unload a kernel module with modprobe:

-1. Review the current loaded-module table and locate the target module name before removing anything.
+1. Check the loaded-module table and locate the target module name before removing anything.

 $ lsmod